LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for iOS/Methods/messaging methods.md

 | :--- | :--- | :--- |
 | Completion block | A completion block for successfully logout. | Completion block will be invoked only if all logout steps succeeded. |
 | Failure block | A failure block with a specified error for logout failure. | Failure block will be invoked if at least one of the logout steps has failed. |

+**Note**: After calling logout and before calling any other SDK methods it is strongly recommended that you call initialize again. (see [initialized](https://developers.liveperson.com/consumer-experience-ios-sdk-messaging-methods.html#initialize))

 ### logout (Deprecated)